Pests in Gardens and Landscapes: Quick Tips

 - Distorted, curled, galled, or dead shoot tips and leaves

 Check for thrips before taking action.

 Thrips are difficult to control.
-Combine methods in an IPM program:
+Combine methods for best results.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.